Social Studies

 Dates & Times

-The links below provide access to the web-based version of the current social studies Texas Essential Knowledge and Skills (TEKS), which are the state standards for what students should know and be able to do.
+The links below provide access to the web-based version of the social studies Texas Essential Knowledge and Skills (TEKS) for the 2024–2025 school year.
 You can also access a PDF version of the TEKS.

-For additional information about the social studies TEKS to be implemented in 2024-2025, please visit the FAQ document via the link below.
+For additional information about the social studies TEKS being implemented in the 2024–2025 school year, please visit the FAQ document via the link below.

 Personal Financial Literacy and Economics